-Part II of the Appendix has been developed with the purpose to provide specific guidance on how to prepare recommendations for health based exposure limits at the work place, and more specifically Occupational Exposure Limits (OELs).
+Part II of the Appendix has been developed with the purpose to provide specific guidance on how to prepare a scientific report of recommendations for health based exposure limits at the workplace, and more specifically Occupational Exposure Limits (OELs).
 Considering the alignment of the underlying methodologies described in Part I, aspects may also be relevant for developing workplace Derived No Effect Levels (DNELs) and in particular to provide the advice when dealing with genotoxic carcinogens.

-The European Commission seeks advice from independent scientific committees on the assessment of OELs in order to support proposed actions to amend Directive 2004/37/EC5 and Directive 98/24/EC6.
-On request of the Commission, ECHA prepares a scientific report for OELs for chemical agents under both Directives; this scientific report is subsequently evaluated by RAC who adopts an opinion, recommending OELs when possible.
-The regulatory process is further described below in Section A8-17.2.1.
+The European Commission seeks advice from independent scientific committees on the assessment of OELs in order to support proposed actions to amend Directive 2004/37/EC and Directive 98/24/EC.
+On request of the Commission, ECHA prepares a scientific report for OELs for chemical agents under both Directives; this scientific report is subsequently evaluated by RAC who adopts an opinion recommending OELs when possible.
+The regulatory process is further described below in Section A.8-17.1.1.

-Appendix R8-17 is intended to advise a wide group of stakeholders such as those below:
+Appendix R.8-17 is intended to advise a wide group of stakeholders such as those listed below:

-- ECHA in drafting scientific reports on occupational exposure limits; - Members and Rapporteurs of the Committee for Risk Assessment (RAC) when evaluating proposed OELs and preparing the Committees opinion; - Member State Competent Authorities and the regular stakeholders (e.g. industry, non-governmental organisations). - The European Commission and the Advisory Committee on Safety and Health at Work (ACSH) and in particular it's Working Party on Chemicals at the workplace (WPC). - National relevant scientific committees/Member States.
+- ECHA in drafting scientific reports on occupational exposure limits; - Members and Rapporteurs of the Committee for Risk Assessment (RAC) when evaluating the scientific (ECHA) report for proposed OELs and developing the Committees opinion; - Member State Competent Authorities and the regular stakeholders (e.g. industry, nongovernmental organisations). - The European Commission and the Advisory Committee on Safety and Health at Work (ACSH) and in particular it's Working Party on Chemicals at the workplace (WPC). - National relevant scientific committees/Member States.